jcmgray/symmray/README.md

 #         [1., 1., 1., 1., 1.]])}
 ```

-We can pictorially represent the like so:
+We can pictorially represent this like so:

 ![simple-symmetric-array-pic](docs/images/simple-symmetric-array-pic.png)